Grand Juries

 2. Investigative Grand Jury

-• Allow the prosecution to build a case in secret before formally charging anyone.
+Allow prosecutors to build a case in secret

-• A subpoena compels you to produce documents or testify.
+Subpoena: Legally compels you to produce documents or appear and testify

 Jury Trial vs. Bench Trial: How to Choose the Best Option for Your Case